Civil War Tactics in Perspective

 What were Napoleonic tactics, and how do they differ from Civil War tactics?

-In the gunpowder age, battle was often indecisive; Napoleonic combat, the ultimate development of linear tactics, is the exception.
-To understand Napoleonic tactics, you first have to understand how and why they developed.
-To do that, you have to go back one hundred years before even Napoleon's time to the invention of the socket bayonet.
-Before then, an infantry battalion was an unwieldy and vulnerable combination of musketeers and pikemen, with the pikemen protecting the musketeers from enemy pikemen and cavalry.
-When the socket bayonet replaced the plug bayonet, musketeers shed themselves of pikemen because they could now protect themselves and still fire their muskets.
-Musketeers stretched themselves thinner, first into six ranks, then four, then three, and finally just two.
+If you understand how Napoleon fought, you will see that Civil War tactics were different in a number of important ways.
+These differences perhaps explain much of why Civil War combat tended to be indecisive.
+In the gunpowder age, battle was often indecisive.
+Napoleonic combat, the ultimate development of linear tactics, is the exception.
+Napoleonic tactics were the evolution of linear tactics born with the socket bayonet.
+One hundred years before Napoleon, an infantry battalion was an unwieldy and vulnerable combination of musketeers and pikemen, with the pikemen protecting the musketeers from enemy pikemen and cavalry.
+With the socket bayonet, musketeers shed themselves of pikemen - now they could protect themselves from shock attack and still fire their muskets.
+Over decades, musketeers stretched themselves thinner, first into six ranks, then four, then three, and finally just two.
 It was still an awkward system in some ways, with difficulty deploying an army from the march into line of battle.
 In Marlborough's day, in the early 1700s, it took most of the day to prepare for battle, and it was impossible to surprise an enemy on the march.
 When battle began, the whole of the infantry would typically attack together simultaneously in two lines.
 The logical place for cavalry was on the flanks.
-In battle, the cavalry would defeat the opposing enemy horsemen then attack the rear of the enemy infantry just like in the 1600s - but also much like during the American Civil War, at least in theory.
-By Napoleon's time, however, this would change - thanks to advances in infantry tactics.
+In battle, the cavalry would defeat the opposing enemy horsemen then attack the rear of the enemy infantry just like in the 1600s - but also, at least in theory, much like the American Civil War.
+Frederick the Great perfected this system, marching and deploying on the enemy's flank for a devastating attack.
+Frederick's attack at Leuthen, and his later attempts to do the same, looks similar to Jackson's attack on the XI Corps at Chancellorsville and Early's attack at Cedar Creek.
+Indeed, in many ways the Civil War looks more like the Seven Years War than it does the Napoleonic Wars.
+By Napoleon's time, battle was more flexible - thanks to advances in infantry tactics.
+With the use of thinner battle lines - two or three ranks - a quicker, simplified system was developed to deploy from marching column into line of battle.
+Battle was becoming more practical, no longer a rare and consensual event.Let's take a look at change in the 18th century and the development of Napoleonic tactics, one feature at a time. |

 Artillery